Nerve Regeneration Peptides

 What peptides does Dr. Kamen use for neuropathy?

-tissue repair peptide protocols is commonly used for its nerve-protective effects.
-TB-500, KPV, and growth hormone secretagogue protocols/growth hormone secretagogue protocols may also be incorporated based on the specific condition.
+tissue-repair peptides are commonly used for its nerve-protective effects.
+TB-500, KPV, and growth hormone secretagogues/growth hormone secretagogues may also be incorporated based on the specific condition.

 How long does nerve repair take with peptides?